Home » Nourishing Recipes » Desserts » Best Cookies For Coffee: Easy Pairings Plus Recipe

 Playing around with cookie textures in combination with your cup of joe also enhances the overall experience and enjoyment of the cookie-coffee combo.

 A soft and chewy cookie is quite the contrast in texture to a steaming cup of hot coffee.
-Combining these different textures together creates a nice balance your taste buds will enjoy.
+Combining these different textures creates a nice balance that your taste buds will enjoy.

 vegan-chocolate-chip-cookies